uri-library-data-services/iassist-preview/content/blog/update-cossa-changes-common-rule-implications-social-and-behavioral-sciences.md

-The workshop\'s opening session reviewed existing knowledge and evidence about the functioning of the Common Rule and Institutional Review Boards (IRBs).
-Connie Citro, Director of the Committee on National Statistics at the National Academies, gave an overview of the many National Academies\' reports on human subjects protection published since 1979 and summarized the lessons learned.
+The workshop's opening session reviewed existing knowledge and evidence about the functioning of the Common Rule and Institutional Review Boards (IRBs).
+Connie Citro, Director of the Committee on National Statistics at the National Academies, gave an overview of the many National Academies' reports on human subjects protection published since 1979 and summarized the lessons learned.
 She pointed to four major takeaways from the existing literature.
 First, one-size-fits-all approaches often have unanticipated negative consequences.
-Second, there is no need to reinvent the wheel regarding human subjects\' protection.
+Second, there is no need to reinvent the wheel regarding human subjects' protection.
 Third, a balance needs to be struck between leaving subjects vulnerable and handicapping researchers.
 Finally, the social and behavioral sciences (SBS) are often not given the same consideration as the biomedical